-Create a new on-premises Active Directory from data in Azure AD
+Create a new on-premises Active Directory from data in Microsoft Entra ID

-Some customers start with a cloud-only solution with Azure AD and they do not have an on-premises AD.
-Later they want to consume on-premises resources and want to build an on-premises AD based on Azure AD data.
-Azure AD Connect cannot help you for this scenario.
-It does not create users on-premises and it does not have any ability to set the password on-premises to the same as in Azure AD.
+Some customers start with a cloud-only solution with Microsoft Entra ID and they do not have an on-premises AD.
+Later they want to consume on-premises resources and want to build an on-premises AD based on Microsoft Entra data.
+Microsoft Entra Connect cannot help you for this scenario.
+It does not create users on-premises and it does not have any ability to set the password on-premises to the same as in Microsoft Entra ID.

-If the only reason why you plan to add on-premises AD is to support LOBs (Line-of-Business apps), then maybe you should consider to use Azure AD domain services instead.
+If the only reason why you plan to add on-premises AD is to support LOBs (Line-of-Business apps), then maybe you should consider to use Microsoft Entra Domain Services instead.

 Learn more about Integrating your on-premises identities with Microsoft Entra ID.